SHOWING 1 - 1 OF 1 RESULTS

 Local Nationals: 840

 City of Trier: approximately 110,000

-The 52 FSS Saber Shuttle - Airport Transportation Service operates to/from Spangdahlem to Ramstein, Frankfurt and other airports.
+The 52 FSS Saber Shuttle operates to/from Spangdahlem to Ramstein and Frankfurt airports.
 You can access up-to-date shuttle information at: DSN 314-452-7684 or Comm: 011-49-6565-61-7684.
-Another option is to take a taxi which can pick you up at the airports or on base with cost varying based on the distance.
+An alternate option is a taxi service available for hire at the airport(s) or on base with cost varying based on the distance.